-Principles of 4H Youth Work
+4H Youth Work

 Three Steps to Employment model

-One of the most important tools for the children, youngsters and volunteer leaders alike is the continually renewed and developing TOP Task Bank.
-The clubs’ activities are annually boosted by the national TOP competition and the 4H Club of the Year competition.
+One of the most important tools for children, youngsters and volunteer leaders alike is the continually renewed and developing TOP task bank (https://www.toptehtavat.fi/).
+The clubs’ activities are boosted annually by the national TOP competition and the 4H Club of the Year competition.

-Those who are interested in becoming entrepreneurs can get information about entrepreneurship and founding your own business at the 4H entrepreneurial courses.
+Those who are interested in becoming 4H entrepreneurs, can learn about entrepreneurship and founding their own business at the 4H entrepreneurial courses in 4H Academy.